bitnami/charts/bitnami/grafana-k6-operator/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Upgrading

+### To 1.0.0

+This major release introduces some breaking changes, including the removal of the `kube-rbac-proxy` image.
+Section `metrics.authProxy` has been removed accordingly.
+Find more details in the [release notes](https://github.com/grafana/k6-operator/releases/tag/v0.0.22).

 ## License

 Copyright &copy; 2025 Broadcom.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.